danbev/learning-v8/README.md

 See [handle_test.cc](./test/handle_test.cc) for an example.

 ### HandleScope
-Contains a number of Local/Handle's (think pointers to objects but is managed by V8) and will take care of deleting the Local/Handles for us.
-HandleScopes are stack allocated
+Contains a number of local handles (like pointers to objects but are managed by V8) and will take care of deleting the local handles for us.
+HandleScopes are stack allocated.

 When ~HandleScope is called all handles created within that scope are removed from the stack maintained by the HandleScope which makes objects to which the